t4qjXH8N/ioBroker.wiffi-wz/README.md

 - air quality sensor ([MQ135](https://www.olimex.com/Products/Components/Sensors/SNS-MQ135/resources/SNS-MQ135.pdf))
 - beeper

+The Weatherman can be equipped with many sensors, see [homepage](https://www.stall.biz/project/weatherman-die-perfekte-wetterstation-fuer-die-hausautomation) for more details.

 ## How it works
 Usually the Wiffi-wz sends sensors data to a Homematic CCU.
 The Homematic CCU receives homematic script on port 8181.
 The admin page of this adapter reconfigures the Wiffi-wz to send sensor data directly to ioBroker.
 The sensor data is encoded in [JSON](https://en.wikipedia.org/wiki/JSON) format.
 Therefore a local socket on port 8181 is opened on the ioBroker machine.
-Note that the socket **must not** be visible to the internet because it may be used for attacks.
+Note that the socket **must not** be exposed to the internet due to security reasons.

 ## Troubleshooting